juice-shop/multi-juicer/readme.md

 - backup and auto apply challenge progress in case of Juice Shop container restarts
 - cleanup old & unused instances automatically

+> **Note:** This project was called JuicyCTF until recently.
+This was changed to avoid confusions with the [juice-shop-ctf](https://github.com/bkimminich/juice-shop-ctf) project.

 ![MultiJuicer, High Level Architecture Diagram](./high-level-architecture.svg)

 ## Installation